 If you decide to put your DIY acumen to the test, take heed of these warnings by the city of San Diego before you begin; the risk you carry is high.

 The city will not issue a building permit until you first complete the Owner-Builder Declaration Form, which heaps liability onto you for choosing not to commission a licensed contractor.
-For example, if you fall off a ladder, crushed by a collapsing ceiling, electrocuted by a live wire, or if you cut off a toe with a saw, your homeowners insurance may not cover these injuries.
+You may need to procure additional liability insurance, course of construction and assume responsibility for making sure all trades carry workers compensation coverage.

 Moreover, if anyone helps you with this construction, and your entire project costs more than $500, you are considered an employer by state law.
 This is significant because you must register for an EIN with the federal and California governments, withhold taxes, provide disability insurance, and pay unemployment.
 Failure to abide by these rules will cost you - much more than you may be willing to pay.

 Most importantly, the work you do building or upgrading your ADU will follow you years into the future.
 If you sell the property one day and the next owner is injured by your faulty workmanship or poor quality materials, you could be liable for those damages.
+As an “owner-builder,” you’re also on the hook financially for any mistakes in workmanship or material ordering.
 If you decide to hire a design-build firm to handle this project for you, they will take care of the permits, the liability, and the stress.

 San Diego ADU Zoning and Regulations

-An ADU can be built on property that is zoned for a single-family residence.
-In some instances, granny flats may be built on some multi-family lots.
+ADUs can be built on property that is zoned for either single-family or multi-family residences (depending on the local regulations).
 It’s best to check with the City before building on the land.
 Additionally, to obtain a permit for a lot, it must be free of code violations.
 Here are a few additional facts worth noting:

-- San Diego ADUs are always rentable, but these units can’t be sold separately from the primary home.
+- San Diego ADUs are always rentable, but in most cases these units can’t be sold separately from the primary home.

 - ADUs only require a fire sprinkler system when it’s required for the main residence.